dev-opus/sui-campaign/README.md

 ![visual interaction](./sui-explorer.png)

-To interact with a live (visual) version of this smart contract, please visit [this link](https://suiexplorer.com/object/0x5012683dec0157122ffa4aab51f56e3ac9ec751c716122c74546cbac79288b11?network=devnet).
+To interact with a live (visual) version of this smart contract, please visit [this link](https://suiexplorer.com/object/0x97c2dfeb5755d55e03f73d2375272132008e0108db51dae040164ce7cbd670a6?network=devnet) version of this smart contract, please visit [this link]().
+The link redirects to the `devnet` branch of the **sui explorer** with the published version of the smart contract.
+).
 The link redirects to the `devnet` branch of the **sui explorer** with the published version of the smart contract.

 ## Security Considerations